 Light and Materiality

 ‘Light and Materiality’ is a booklet for anyone interested in the phenomenology of human visual perception and the projection of conscious visual experience into the world.
-The 2012 version is available from my website and a 2015 expanded and updated version is currently underway.
+The 2012 version is accessible from my website and a 2016 expanded and updated version is now available.
+[Read More]

 Arts Letters and Numbers